Wednesday, September 11, 2019

 Being a trendosaurus maximus (as the kids say), I knew your statement stood in place of "You're welcome", which is also a strange phrase that I will get to a bit later.

-Curiously, you said that without being thanked.
+Curiously, you said it without being thanked at all.
 Regardless of my plan to feign gratitude or not, you boldly assumed I was not just grateful but indebted to your poor excuse for generosity.

 Essential to say, I was fuming mad by the time I walked through the doorway and here is my list of reasons why: